 Mail also got some new updates, most notably Pull to Refresh, VIP Lists, and per account signatures.
 Pull to Refresh works just like in the Facebook, Twitter, and countless of other apps.
 All you have to do is scroll all the way up to the top and then some, and it will refresh the inbox/folder.

 VIP Lists allow you to have an inbox in which emails from specific people automatically go in there.
 It’s sort of like a reverse spam mailbox.
 Spam works by filtering bad mail out, while VIP lists filters good mail out.
 Per account signatures aren’t too exciting, however they’re a great addition if you need to have separate email signatures for a work account and a personal account.

 Safari also got a major new feature called iCloud tabs. iCloud tabs syncs all of your open tabs across all of your devices.
 It’s a nifty feature, and one that a lot would consider very useful.
 Other than that, Safari’s remained generally untouched.
 Hopefully Apple will add the unified smart search bar that is found within OS X Mountain Lion to one of the next betas.

 Passbook is not found on the iPad, which makes sense because it was made for things that put in your pocket.
 VIP inboxes are pretty cool and only available on iPhone 4 and newer.
 It looks like iPad owners are in for a treat when Apple launches iOS 6.

 What’s your favorite feature in iOS 6?
-Let us know in the comments below, or by sending me a tweet.
+Let us know in the comments below.